idaholab/moose/modules/fluid_properties/doc/content/modules/fluid_properties/index.md

 To access the fluid properties defined in the Fluid Properties module in a MOOSE object, the source code of the object must include the following lines of code.

-In the header file of the material, a `const` reference to the base `SinglePhaseFluidProperties` object is required:
+In the header file of the material, a `const` reference to the base [SinglePhaseFluidProperties.md] object is required:

-!listing modules/fluid_properties/include/materials/FluidPropertiesMaterial.h line=SinglePhaseFluidProperties
+!listing modules/fluid_properties/include/materials/FluidPropertiesMaterialVE.h line=SinglePhaseFluidProperties

 !alert note
-A forward declaration to the `SinglePhaseFluidProperties` class is required at the beginning of the header file.
+A forward declaration to the [SinglePhaseFluidProperties.md] class is required at the beginning of the header file.

-!listing modules/fluid_properties/include/materials/FluidPropertiesMaterial.h line=class SinglePhaseFluidProperties
+!listing modules/fluid_properties/include/materials/FluidPropertiesMaterialVE.h line=class SinglePhaseFluidProperties

 In the source file, the `SinglePhaseFluidProperties` class must be included

-!listing modules/fluid_properties/src/materials/FluidPropertiesMaterial.C line= "SinglePhaseFluidProperties.h"
+!listing modules/fluid_properties/src/materials/FluidPropertiesMaterialVE.C line= "SinglePhaseFluidProperties.h"

 The Fluid Properties UserObject is passed to this material in the input file by adding a UserObject name parameters in the input parameters:

-!listing modules/fluid_properties/src/materials/FluidPropertiesMaterial.C line=addRequiredParam
+!listing modules/fluid_properties/src/materials/FluidPropertiesMaterialVE.C line=addRequiredParam

 The reference to the UserObject is then initialized in the constructor using

-!listing modules/fluid_properties/src/materials/FluidPropertiesMaterial.C line=getUserObject
+!listing modules/fluid_properties/src/materials/FluidPropertiesMaterialVE.C line=getUserObject

 The properties defined in the Fluid Properties UserObject can now be accessed through the reference.
 In this material, the `computeQpProperties` method calculates a number of properties at the quadrature points using the values of `_v[_qp]` and `_e[_qp]`.

-!listing modules/fluid_properties/src/materials/FluidPropertiesMaterial.C start=computeQpProperties
+!listing modules/fluid_properties/src/materials/FluidPropertiesMaterialVE.C start=computeQpProperties

 In a similar fashion, fluid properties can be accessed using the Automatic Differentiation interface using the `DualReal` version which provides both the value and derivatives